samjyi95/wdi_assessments/project_assessments/project-2-assessment.md

 **Congrats, you're done!**

-### STEP 4 - Demo & Slack Link to Your Instructor
+### STEP 4 - Demo & Slack Live Site Link to Your Instructor

 **Take your computer and demo the app's functionality to your instructor.**

-Do a final commit and push to your GitHub.
+Once you have completed the requirements, deploy the app to Heroku or some other platform of your choice.
+Take the link to the live site (not your Github repo), and send it via slack to your instructional team.

 **Slack your app's link to your instructors**